 A small volume is used between the stator and rotor regions.
-This volume goes from the end of the stator vanes to the rotor inlet cross-section, as seen in Fig. 3.
+This volume goes from the end of the stator vanes to the rotor inlet cross-section, as seen in Figure 3.
 This volume was meshed using hexahedral cells with the same face size as in the stator.
 In the final mesh, the number of elements in this transition stator rotor region is included as part of the stator.

-3.3 Rotor
+3.3.
+Rotor

-The rotor region, due to its shape, is the part of the original geometry where the effects of working with real digitalized geometries are most noticeable, as seen in Fig. 8 in the different fillet radii in the rotor blades, which makes a polyhedric mesh more appropriate for the rotor region.
+The rotor region, due to its shape, is the part of the original geometry where the effects of working with real digitalized geometries are most noticeable, as seen in Figure 8 in the different fillet radii in the rotor blades, which makes a polyhedric mesh more appropriate for the rotor region.
 Following the same criteria as in the previous turbine regions, a size function was used to increase the resolution close to the walls.
 The configuration was similar to that used for the volute and stator.
 The total number of elements was thus defined with the default meshing size, as in the volute.
 The different rotor meshes used in the analysis are given in Table 4.

-The results obtained for rotor mesh independence in terms of mass flow rate through the rotor and generated torque are shown in Fig. 9.
-In this case, the independence curve has a different shape than in the previous analyses.
+Table 4.
+Size of the rotor meshes used in the mesh independence analysis has a different shape than in the previous analyses.
 The curve obtained for the volute had a typical overdamped shape.
 However, the rotor presents stronger oscillating behavior and the curve overshoots, i.e., exceeds the equilibrium level at each oscillation, while also decreasing in total amplitude.